act-rules/act-rules.github.io/pages/algorithms/visible.md

 Elements or text perceivable through sight.

-An element or text is visible if making it fully transparent would make any change in rendered pixels within the scrollable part of the viewport.
+An element, or text within an element, is considered visible if making the element or text fully transparent would cause a difference in the pixels rendered within any area of the viewport that can be reached via scrolling.